Multiorbital character of the density wave in trilayer nickelate superconductors: Introduction

-In this work, we use polarization-resolved Raman scattering to investigate the DW order in high-quality La$_4$Ni$_3$O$_{10}$ single crystals.
+In this work, we use polarization-resolved Raman scattering to investigate DW order in high-quality La$_4$Ni$_3$O$_{10}$ single crystals.
 In the phonon sector, we observe several spectral anomalies that carry fingerprints of the DW transition.
 In particular, high-energy oxygen bond-stretching modes, identified via density functional theory (DFT) based phonon calculations, show clear intensity changes across $T_\mathrm{DW}$, whereas frequency and linewidth renormalizations are subtle.
-The phonon lineshapes of both low-energy Ni-O bending and high-energy oxygen bond-stretching modes are symmetric, indicating modest coupling between zone-center modes and the electronic continuum, both above and below $T_\mathrm{DW}$.
-The absence of strong frequency and linewidth anomalies as well as asymmetric lineshapes, corroborate the notion that electron-phonon coupling is weak to modest in La$_4$Ni$_3$O$_{10}$~\cite{Jia2025}, suggesting that the DW order is primarily driven by electronic instabilities of the FS rather than electron-lattice interactions.

-In electronic Raman scattering, we detect a depletion of continuum spectral weight with decreasing temperature, indicative of a gap opening with $2\Delta_\mathrm{DW} \approx 114$\,meV, broadly consistent with previous Raman~\cite{Gim2025} and optical conductivity results on La$_4$Ni$_3$O$_{10}$~\cite{Xu2025,Xu2025Pressure}.
-Importantly, however, we observe a distinct polarization-dependent peak centered at 114\,meV, delineating DW-related effects in the spectra from a nearly flat higher-energy background.
-Utilizing a two-orbital model for Raman response calculations, we attribute the 114\,meV feature to the $2\Delta_\mathrm{DW}$ peak of La$_4$Ni$_3$O$_{10}$ and establish a mixed Ni-$d_{x^2 - y^2}$ and $d_{z^2}$ origin of DW order.
-In addition, we unveil non-BCS-like behavior of the gap opening and persisting short-ranged DW correlations above $T_\mathrm{DW}$, and discuss possible implications of the multiorbital DW fluctuations for models of superconductivity in RP nickelates.
+Symmetric phonon lineshapes indicate modest electron-phonon coupling, suggesting that DW order is primarily driven by electronic instabilities of the FS~\cite{Jia2025} rather than electron-lattice interactions.
+In electronic Raman scattering, we detect spectral weight depletion with decreasing temperature, indicative of a gap opening with $2\Delta_\mathrm{DW} \approx 114$\,meV, broadly consistent with previous Raman~\cite{Gim2025} and optical conductivity results on La$_4$Ni$_3$O$_{10}$~\cite{Xu2025,Xu2025Pressure}.
+In addition, we observe a distinct polarization-dependent peak centered at the same energy.
+Using a Raman-response calculation that retains the multiorbital Raman vertex in a reconstructed two-orbital DW state, we identify this feature as the $2\Delta_\mathrm{DW}$ peak and show that it cannot be reproduced by single-orbital projections.
+Instead, the spectra require both Ni-$d_{x^2-y^2}$ and $d_{z^2}$ orbital contributions together with their mixing.
+We further unveil a non-BCS-like evolution of the gap opening and short-ranged DW correlations persisting above $T_\mathrm{DW}$, and discuss implications of the multiorbital DW fluctuations for superconductivity.